rohanrao619/Twitter_Sentiment_Analysis/README.md

 # Twitter Sentiment Analysis

 This project aims to classify tweets from Twitter as having positive or negative sentiment using a Bidirectional Long Short Term Memory (Bi-LSTM) classification model.
-The model is trained on [Sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset containing 1.6 million tweets from various Twitter users.
-Two different Models are trained and compared to study the impact of the following on the produced results :
+The model is trained on the [Sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset containing 1.6 million tweets from various Twitter users.
+Two different models are trained and compared to study the impact of the following on the produced results :
 * Preprocessing the corpus using Natural Language Toolkit (NLTK).
 * Using pre-trained Word Embeddings (GloVe).